 We’ve already mentioned this team’s need for a cornerback.
 If one isn’t grabbed in the first round, a Day 2 pick must be devoted to upgrading at this spot.
 Campbell can start on the outside and fit well for a team that likes to press their corners at the line of scrimmage.
 While he isn’t clean in man coverage, some NFL coaching could quickly mold him into a No. 2 cornerback.

-Third round, 70th overall: Jevon Holland (S, Oregon), Jabril Cox (LB, LSU), Paulson Adebo (CB, Stanford), Sage Surratt (WR, Wake Forest)
+Third round, 70th and 85th overall: Jevon Holland (S, Oregon), Jabril Cox (LB, LSU), Paulson Adebo (CB, Stanford), Sage Surratt (WR, Wake Forest)

 Cornerback isn’t the only need in Philadelphia’s secondary.
 At least one of the Eagles draft picks will be spent on a safety.
 There really isn’t another choice.
 We saw how much this team missed Malcolm Jenkins in 2020.
 While his leadership can’t be replaced, Holland brings similar versatility.
 He can line up in the slot, serve as deep safety, or help play near the box to stop the run.
 He brings all the tools to contribute to every aspect of the game.